 Barrier Technologies: Provider of Quality X-Ray Accessories for Radiation Protection

 Barrier Technologies is a leading provider of protective gear.
-With high-quality lead aprons, thyroid collars, glasses, etc., we supply full coverage.
+With high-quality xray aprons, x ray thyroid shield collars, glasses, etc., we supply full coverage.
 Customization options, innovative magnetic closures, and lightweight, flexible material set us apart.

 Our team is always ready to answer questions or give a quote, so please give us a call today!